WASdev/sample.javaee7.sleepybatchlet/README.md

 1. Add batch-1.0 to your server.xml.

-2. Install the sample app to your server by copying sample.javaee7.sleepybatchlet.war (exported from Eclipse) into the server's dropins/ directory or right clicking on the server in WDT and adding through Add/Remove.
+2. Install the sample app to your server by copying sample.javaee7.sleepybatchlet.war that was made from running mvn install

 3. Start the server.